Movement & Blood Pressure

 When it comes to adding physical activity to your daily routine, the time to start is now!

 Aside from positive effects on blood pressure, physical activity can boost your health, body and mind, and there are many fun and simple ways to get started!

 There are two types of physical activity that can help keep your blood pressure at healthy levels.
 Aerobic and strength training.
-Neglecting either of these fields can result in a less healthy you.
 Aerobic exercises get you breathing harder and make your heart pump faster.
-Strength training is physical exercise involving the use of resistance to induce muscular contraction that builds strength and increases the size of skeletal muscles.
+Strength training involves the use of resistance to builds strength and increases the size of skeletal muscles.
 This is often done with weights or weight resistance machines.

 Take Care Of Your BodyAn inactive lifestyle leaves you vulnerable to developing conditions like high blood pressure, type 2 diabetes, heart disease and certain cancers.

 Boost Your MindExercise has enormous benefits like preventing depression and anxiety.
-It can also induce tiredness and relieve symptoms of insomnia.
+It can also reduce tiredness and relieve symptoms of insomnia.